asafdl/schedule-one-challenge-mode/README.md

 A difficulty mod for Schedule I that makes customers significantly more selective about their purchases based on drug type preferences and product properties.

+This mod significantly increases difficulty by:
+- Making it nearly impossible to sell products customers don't want
+- Requiring you to stock diverse drug types to satisfy different customers
+- Forcing strategic product matching based on customer preferences
+- Making counter-offers much harder to negotiate

 ## Features

 ### 1. Enhanced Product Enjoyment System